 I’ve come to realize that the simple editing basics of working in the timeline has become my least favorite thing about Premiere Pro.

 Super Biggest Gripe, you have to hold CMD key to add a keyframe after it’s resized big enough to display audio keyframes BUT most of the real estate for doing this inside the clip is given to the INSERT/OVERWRITE MOVE TOOL instead of adding a keyframe.
 If Premiere would just let me map OPTION (which is free and the way FCP worked) it could make this conflict better.

 Next, the specific-ness of hitting the volume line to add a keyframe feels way too specific and I fight with it too much for simplicity of a basic editing task.

-Please allow me to map another key like holding OPTION an option at least and help me get this this be smooth as butter.
+Please allow me to map another key like holding OPTION an option at least and help me get this to be smooth as butter.
 This is basic editing.

 [UPDATED/ADDRESSED IN NEW CC UPDATE ]

 COPYING AN AUDIO CROSS FADE TO ANOTHER AUDIO CLIP: It is way easier to do this in FCP.
 The TRACK SELECT COPY / TRACK SELECT PASTE feels like a pain in comparison - and doesn’t feel rock solid.
 In FCP you could copy and paste but the Track Selection was overidden by the the clip you select (like matchframe) AND you could also just drag a transition from clip to clip AND make it START, END, MIDDLE it’s postion all in that one drag.
 Way fast and effective.
 I say copy FCP or beat it on this one.
 Additionally because you can save EFFECTS to a BIN in FCP and you CAN’T in Premiere Pro CC (ugh) copying TRANSITION like a CROSS DISSOLVE of 4 seconds or 4 frames to a bin is possible.
 Not in Premiere though.